flutter/website/src/docs/cookbook/forms/focus.md

 ---
-title: Focus on a text field
+title: Focus and text fields
 prev:
   title: Create and style a text field
   path: /docs/cookbook/forms/text-input
 next:
-  title: Handling changes to a text field
+  title: Handle changes to a text field
   path: /docs/cookbook/forms/text-field-changes
 ---

 When a text field is selected and accepting input, it is said to have "focus."
 Generally, users shift focus to a text field by tapping, and developers shift focus to a text field programmatically by using the tools described in this recipe.